top of page

 • When to Go: Spring and autumn migrations are ideally suited, but the cliffs make an excellent birdwatching spot any time of year.

-• How Long You Will Need: Around 1-2 hours for a quick visit, 2-3 hours if you want to savor the great views and birdlife.
+• Duration: Approximately 1-2 hours for a quick visit, or 2-3 hours for those who want to savor the great views and birdlife.

 • When to Go: Birding is possible all year round, but spring and autumn hold migrant species.